§ 7385s-15. Office of the ombudsman

-(1) To provide information on the benefits available under this part and on the requirements and procedures applicable to the provision of such benefits.
+(1) To provide information on the benefits available under this part* and part B and on the requirements and procedures applicable to the provision of such benefits.

-(3) To carry out such other duties with respect to this part as the Secretary shall specify for purposes of this section.
+(4) To carry out such other duties with respect to this part* and part B as the Secretary shall specify for purposes of this section.

 (2) Each report under paragraph (1) shall set forth the following:

-(a) The number and types of complaints, grievances, and requests for assistance received by the Ombudsman under this part during the preceding year.
+(A) The number and types of complaints, grievances, and requests for assistance received by the Ombudsman under this part* and part B during the preceding year.

-(b) An assessment of the most common difficulties encountered by claimants and potential claimants under this part during the preceding year.
+(B) An assessment of the most common difficulties encountered by claimants and potential claimants under this part* and part B during the preceding year.